All Episodes

 Without it, we wouldn't be.

-You know, I uh I feel for the Kennedy family.
+You know, I feel for the Kennedy family.

 I really do.

-However, Senator Kennedy is doing something here that I don't think is excused by his uh his illness.
+However, Senator Kennedy is doing something here that I don't think is excused by his illness.

-So Senator Kennedy is uh is moving to change the very law on Senate appointments that he himself backed five years ago.
+So Senator Kennedy is moving to change the very law on Senate appointments that he himself backed five years ago.

-Kennedy Watchers believe that Senator Kennedy is in his last days uh having missed his sister's funeral this month, and also the uh the White House ceremony giving him the Medal of Freedom, the nation's highest civilian honor.
+Now, Kennedy watchers believe that Senator Kennedy is in his last days, having missed his sister's funeral this month, and also the White House ceremony giving him the Medal of Freedom, the nation's highest civilian honor.

 I've got three things here.

-The note has been sent to the Governor Devalpatrick and the state's Senate president and House Speaker, while Congress considers an overhaul of the nation uh the nation's health care system, of course, a life cause of Kennedy's.
+The note has been sent to the governor DeValpatrick and the state's Senate president and House Speaker, while Congress considers an overhaul of the nation's health care system, of course, a life cause of Kennedy's.

 The letter acknowledges that the state changed its succession law in 2004 at the behest of Senator Kennedy to require a special election within five months to fill any vacancy.

-And that was because they all assumed that the that Lurch, uh Senator Kerry, who by the way served in Vietnam, would of course emerge triumphant from the 2004 presidential race.
+And that was because they all assumed that Lurch, Senator Kerry, who, by the way, served in Vietnam, would, of course, emerge triumphant from the 2004 presidential race.

-So they wanted a uh a quick special election within five months to fill his vacancy.
+So they wanted a quick special election within five months to fill his vacancy.

-Now they didn't they couldn't specify it to Lurch, uh, but that's what they had in mind.
+Now, they couldn't specify it to Lurch, but that's what they had in mind.

-At the time, legislative Democrats with a wide majority in both chambers were concerned because uh Mitt Romney had the power to fill any vacancy created as uh as Kerry ran for president.
+At the time, legislative Democrats with a wide majority in both chambers were concerned because Mitt Romney had the power to fill any vacancy created as Kerry ran for president.

 If he won, Romney would get the appointment.

-So Kennedy said, well, we got a Republican governor.
+So Kennedy said, well, we've got a Republican governor.

 We can't do this.

-We need a special election within five months, and they did it.
+We need a special election within five months.

-So for the from 2004 to the present, a special election is now the law in Massachusetts to fill any vacancy.
+So from 2004 to the present, a special election is now the law in Massachusetts to fill any vacancy.

-Uh in this case, the upcoming vacancy that everybody here is obviously discussing with his AP story uh involving Senator Kennedy.
+In this case, the upcoming vacancy that everybody here is obviously discussing with his AP story involving Senator Kennedy.

-Today's political diary, uh the Wall Street Journal, uh Boston Globe notes that uh Mr. Kennedy's request puts lawmakers in a delicate position because they are nervous about being accused of engineering a self-serving change to help their party only a few years after ramming through a similar self.
+Today's political diary, the Wall Street Journal, Boston Globe, notes that Mr. Kennedy's request puts lawmakers in a delicate position because they are nervous about being accused of engineering a self-serving change to help their party only a few years after ramming through a similar self-why are they nervous?

 So a faithful Kennedy ally was appointed for two years as a stand-in until Ted Kennedy was old enough to run and win the seat in 1962.